theupdateframework/taps/tap7.md

 # Motivation

+Developers need a convenient way of verifying whether an implementation conforms to the TUF specification, affirming that the tested implementation meets a recognized standard of secure operation.

 Up to this point, adopters of TUF who had written an implementation could only test for conformance by (1) verifying that metadata generated in some language X matches that of the reference implementation, and/or (2) reproducing the unit